Phase-Averaged Dynamics of a Periodically Surging Wind Turbine: Analytical Model

 The equations of motion for a permanent-magnet generator are identical in principle to those for a permanent-magnet motor, which is frequently modeled as a first-order ordinary differential equation in time:\cite{concordia_synchronous_1951}

 where $K_2$ is the moment of inertia of the generator about its rotational axis, $K_1$ is the generator constant, and $K_0$ is an empirical zero-speed offset.
-Since the generator torque is proportional to the current through the generator coils, $K_1$ and $K_0$ scale inversely with the resistive load applied to the generator.\cite{concordia_synchronous_1951} Hence, a higher resistive load applied the generator corresponds to a lower physical load on the turbine.
+Since the generator torque is proportional to the current through the generator coils, $K_1$ and $K_0$ scale inversely with the resistive load applied to the generator.\cite{concordia_synchronous_1951} Hence, a higher resistive load applied to the generator corresponds to a lower physical load on the turbine.
+This formulation assumes that the generator is directly driven by the turbine; a gear-ratio scaling could be incorporated to map the rotor speed to the generator rotation rate for turbines with gearboxes.

+It should also be noted that the generator model in its current form does not include any effects of control, such as tip-speed ratio control systems that are typically present in utility-scale wind turbines.
+For the purposes of this study, the use of a direct-drive generator with fixed resistive loading and no speed control simplify the modeling of the turbine dynamics and subsequent model validation against experimental data.
+However, the linear form of the model means that linear or linearized tip-speed ratio controllers can readily be incorporated using classical analytical techniques.